DAMS: Formula 3000/GP2/FIA Formula 2

 For the 2012 season, Grosjean moved to the Lotus (formerly Renault) Formula One team, and Varhaug switched to the Auto GP World Series; they were replaced by series veteran Davide Valsecchi and reigning British F3 champion Felipe Nasr.
 Valsecchi began the season strongly, winning an unprecedented three races in a row in Bahrain, and later prevailed over closest rival Luiz Razia to win the championship, whilst Nasr finished on the podium four times to finish tenth in the championship, the second-highest rookie behind James Calado.
 Between them, Valsecchi and Nasr scored enough points to win DAMS's first GP2 Teams' Championship, six points ahead of ART, competing under the Lotus GP banner.

 The team wrapped up both the 2014 Drivers' and Teams' Championships, with Jolyon Palmer winning the former.
 DAMS went into the 2015 season with Red Bull Junior Team driver Pierre Gasly and 2014 GP3 champion Alex Lynn as their driver lineup.
 The team struggled in the Bahrain feature race with Gasly being involved in a fourth lap collision with Arthur Pic, Raffaele Marciello and Norman Nato and Lynn falling down the order after driving into the back of Alexander Rossi and damaging his front wing.
 Both drivers finished outside the points in the following day's sprint race.
 The team had an improved weekend in Barcelona, with Lynn taking his first GP2 victory in the sprint race and Gasly joining him on the podium in third.

 In 2018, the team fielded Nicholas Latifi and Alexander Albon in the FIA Formula 2 Championship.
 The team secured third place in the constructors' championship and took 5 wins during the season (4 for Albon and 1 for Latifi).
 The team's 2018 lineup will race together for the first time in three years in the 2022 Formula One World Championship for the Williams team.

-For the 2019 season, the team hired Sérgio Sette Câmara to replace Albon.
+For the 2019 season, the team hired Sérgio Sette Câmara to replace Albon, who was promoted to Formula 1 with Toro Rosso for 2019.
+They won the Teams' Championship with 418 points, and 6 wins (5 for Latifi, who was promoted to Formula 1 for 2020 to drive for Williams, and 2 for Sette Câmara, who later moved on to Formula E to drive for the GEOX Dragon team.

 For the 2020 season, the team hired Sean Gelael and Dan Ticktum to race for them.
+After a disappointing season, the team slumped to 8th in the Teams' Championship, accumulating a total of 115.5 points, with Ticktum scoring both of their wins (at Spielberg, and at Silverstone.)